 Access HTTP content over the Web

-The raw result from the request is returned via the return value (or a result file via the
+The raw result from the request is returned as a string in the return value (or a result file via the

 To post data to a server you generally use either